 Backup operations can be paused by clicking the "Pause" button.
 The state changes to "Paused" and the button's legend changes to "Continue".
 This may be useful when backing up to a network destination and you wish to run another application that might single-task the computer for long enough for the network operation to time out and cause an error.
 The backup can be resumed by clicking "Continue".

-When the backup has completed, the state changes back to "Idle" and the summary window opens, showing the total number of files backed up.
+When the backup has completed, the state changes back to "Idle" and the summary window opens, showing the total number of files backed up, and the number of files that could not be backed up (normally because they were open for write by some other application).

 To stop a backup, click the "Stop" button.
 This aborts the backup.
 It cannot be resumed, it must be restarted.
 The state changes to "Stopped" as a reminder that the backup did not run to successful completion.
 A second click on "Stop" brings the state back to "Idle".